-(which may be considered as an equivalent of XML DTD).
+(which may be considered as an equivalent of XML schema or DTD).

 The DSM driver provides the data structure and type information

-associated with this DSM Type via special DSM Type Interface.
+associated with this DSM Type via the special DSM Type Interface

 Actually, some DSM Driver implementations may process different DSM Types.
 For instance,

 DocFlex/XML includes the XML Model Driver,